BLavery/miniSerial/README.md

 Receive functions are buffered, and your sketch suffers no blocking.
 But you MUST supply a Serial.run() call in your loop(), and that must be called at high speed without other code doing any delay() or blocking.

 Transmit functions are not buffered.
 Your loop() code will block during transmit.
 (Eg about 0.6 mSec/chr at 19200.)
-But note that while your code will wait for the transmit function to complete, the UART receive will still be processing.
+But note that while your code will wait for the UART transmit function to complete, the UART receive will still be processing and buffering.